roowahoo/Assignment-1/readme.md

 # Features
 ## News carousel
 Latest relevant news from local news outlets are fetched from a news api and displayed on a bootstrap carousel.
-It is however limited to 100 requests per day on the free plan.
+It is however, limited to 100 requests per day on the free plan.
 Links to the external news sources are made available on the carousel.
 ## Chart
-ApexCharts is used to display datasets retreived from data.gov.sg.
+ApexCharts is used to display datasets retreived from [data.gov](data.gov.sg)
-Next to it is a brief summary of what can be inferred from the chart.
 ## Map
 Leaflets map is used to mark out significant locations where notorious crime cases took place.
-A card pop-up on click displays an image and summarissed details of what happened.
+A card pop-up on click displays an image and summarised details of what took place.
 Buttons on the cards bring users to the external news source for further reading.
 ## Form
-Form allows users to create and post their own cases which will then be displayed on a mock bulletin below.
+Form allows users to create and post their own cases which will then be displayed on a mock bulletin at the bottom.

 # Technologies and Credits
 HTML, CSS and Javascript languages were used in this project.